 This brief passage marks a crucial breakthrough in the New Astronomy.
-To see more clearly what Kepler has done, on the same diagram as above, mark two positions $P_1, P_2$ of the planet on the orbit, and draw the radial lines from the sun to those positions-i.e., $AP_1$ and $AP_2$ .
-(Figure 5.3) Kepler has dropped the idea of using the length of the arc between $P_1$ and $P_2$ as the appropriate measure of the action generating the orbital motion, and turned instead to the area of the curvilinear triangle bounded by $AP_1, AP_2$ and the orbital arc from $P_1$ to $P_2$ .
+To see more clearly what Kepler has done, on the same diagram as above, mark two positions P_1, P_2 of the planet on the orbit, and draw the radial lines from the sun to those positions-i.e., AP_1 and AP_2 .
+(Figure 5.3) Kepler has dropped the idea of using the length of the arc between P_1 and P_2 as the appropriate measure of the action generating the orbital motion, and turned instead to the area of the curvilinear triangle bounded by AP_1, AP_2 and the orbital arc from P_1 to P_2 .
 We shall later refer to such areas as "orbital sectors."

-Kepler describes that area as the "sum" of the "infinite number" of radial lines AQ, of varying lengths, obtained as Q passes through all the positions of the planet from $P_1$ to $P_2$ !
+We shall later refer to such areas as "orbital sectors."
+Kepler describes that area as the "sum" of the "infinite number" of radial lines AQ, of varying lengths, obtained as Q passes through all the positions of the planet from P_1 to P_2 !
 Does he mean this literally?
-Or, is he not expressing, in metaphorical terms, the coherence between the macroscopic process, from $P_1$ to $P_2$ , and the peculiar "curvature," which governs events within any arbitrarily small interval of that process?
+Or, is he not expressing, in metaphorical terms, the coherence between the macroscopic process, from P_1 to P_2 , and the peculiar "curvature," which governs events within any arbitrarily small interval of that process?

-The result, in any case, is a geometrical principle, which Kepler subsequently demonstrated to be empirically valid for the motion of all known planets in their orbits: The time, which a planet takes in passing from any position $P_1$ to another position $P_2$ in its orbit, is proportional to the area of the sector bounded by the radial lines $AP_1$ , $AP_2$ , and the orbital trajectory $P_1P_2$ , or, in other words, the area swept out by the radial line AP.
+The result, in any case, is a geometrical principle, which Kepler subsequently demonstrated to be empirically valid for the motion of all known planets in their orbits: The time, which a planet takes in passing from any position P_1 to another position P_2 in its orbit, is proportional FIGURE 5.4.
+Kepler's method for calculating the area swept out by the radial line from the sun to a planet on the assumption that the orbit is an eccentric circle, i.e., a circle whose center B is displaced from the position of the sun A.

+to the area of the sector bounded by the radial lines AP_1 , AP_2 , and the orbital trajectory P_1P_2 , or, in other words, the area swept out by the radial line AP.
 This is Kepler's famous "Second Law," otherwise known as the "Area Law."
 All that is needed in addition, to arrive at an extremely precise construction of planetary motion, is to replace the "eccentric circle" approximation, by a true ellipse, as Kepler himself does in the later sections of the New Astronomy.
 We shall attend to that in the next chapter.